netdur/canvas.layout.ts/README.md

 ## Usage

 We start with the definition of a component; a component is something that has a minimum size, a preferred size, and a maximum size.
 It also has a method to set its size and position.
-A container is a component that contains other components and lays them out according to a layout algorithm (which are provided in the jLayout library.)
-Components need to satisfy the following interface requirements in order to be used with the layout algorithms.
+A container is a component that contains other components and lays them out according to a layout algorithm, Components need to satisfy the following interface requirements in order to be used with the layout algorithms.

 <dl>
     <dt>bounds()</dt>